 We'll let you in on a not-so-well-kept secret: we're very proud of our team.
 Why, you ask?
 Well, not only are they a very talented bunch, they're also (without exception) wonderful, kind and positive people, full of love for what they do and the people whose lives they change.

-Mitch is a senior tutor at our campus in central Manchester.
+Mitch is a senior tutor here at Northcoders.
 We sat down with him recently to get to know him a little bit better.

 How did you become a member of the team?